john9francis/radiation-modeling/timeSpent.md

 - [ ] shadow david fentner once

 - =================================================================================
-- 6/19 10:10 am coming up with questions to ask mr. fentner, and starting my presentation of how linacs work
+- 6/19 10:10 am 1 hr coming up with questions to ask mr. fentner, and starting my presentation of how linacs work